Ms Edith Lewis

 Key Achievements

-- Led a Department of Health-funded strategic project improving healthcare access for people with intellectual disabilities in a London Borough
+- Led a Department of Health-funded strategic project improving healthcare access for people with intellectual disabilities and autism in a London Borough

 - Published tips on fostering belonging for Black students in higher education